How to Close Profitable Sales – Because it costs you a lot to close cheap business!

 What to Tell the Buyer About the Second Meeting

-When you book this meeting you must let the Buyer know that you will be returning to confirm the solution, answer any questions and get the order signed.
+When you book this meeting you must let the Buyer know that you will be returning to confirm the solution, answer any question AND GET THE ORDER SIGNED!

 Get comfortable in using this language; in fact you should use this language.